Dionysius the Wise – icon painter

 The artist was called to Moscow by John III and became the leading figure of the early Moscow school of painting at the end of the 15th century.
 He painted a series of icons for the Cathedral of the Dormition in the Moscow Kremlin.

 His style was named Muscovite Mannerism and was characterized by his mastery of colour in painting.
-He was not fond of bright colours; he toned down his palette a little, making the colours lighter.
+He was not fond of bright colours.
+The artist toned down his palette a little, making the colours lighter.
 The transparency of the colours help to underline the lightness of the architectural forms.

 The artist had an even greater impact upon contemporary Russian artists than his predecessor Andrei Rublev.